 Definition: A cloud computing service where virtualised computing resources are outsourced and accessed via the internet.

 Made possible through virtualisation, the IaaS model allows users to purchase and expand hosting infrastructure without having to make the investment into the actual hardware.
 The infrastructure isn’t owned by the user, but this also means they aren’t responsible for the maintenance and upkeep of it.
 Some examples of infrastructure that might be accessed as a service are servers, storage arrays, operating systems or networks.
 Although the hardware itself is physical on the providers end, the services they provide at the user’s end are virtual.
-Well known examples of IaaS include Microsoft Azure, Amazon Web Services (AWS) and, of course, Secura’s VPC.
+An example of IaaS is Microsoft’s Azure cloud platform and Secura’s VPC.

 The fact the service is completely virtual has huge appeal for businesses looking for an easily implemented, managed solution.
 The lack of responsibility for the managed services can be beneficial as it not only removes the investment needed to purchase the equipment but also the cost of maintaining and housing it.